aboutcode-org/federatedcode/docs/source/contribute/installation.rst

 ^^^^^^^^^^^^^^^^^^^

-In addition to the above pre-installation checklist, there might be some OS-specific system packages that need to be installed before installing VulnerableCode.
+In addition to the above pre-installation checklist, there might be some OS-specific system packages that need to be installed before installing FederatedCode.

-On **Debian-based distros**, several **system packages are required** by VulnerableCode.
+On **Debian-based distros**, several **system packages are required** by FederatedCode.
 Make sure those are installed::

     sudo apt-get install python3-venv python3-dev postgresql libpq-dev build-essential